mesalytic/PKSwitcher/README.md

 Every 2 minutes, the program will send a request to the PluralKit API to check if someone is fronting (or if someone **else** than who is specified on the custom status is fronting) in order to change the custom status.

-## Installation process
+## What do I need to install?
-You will need to install [NodeJS](https://nodejs.org). (either the Current version or the LTS version, it's up to you.)
+You will need to install [NodeJS](https://nodejs.org). (either the Current version or the LTS version, it's up to you.).
+Then you'll be able to follow the instructions.

 ## How to configure it?